-Paula Land joined Catherine McAuley Center (CMC) early in 2011 as our Executive Director.
+Paula Land joined Catherine McAuley Center (CMC) early in 2011 as Executive Director.
 Paula is a graduate of Mount Mercy University and most recently held the position of Vice President of Operations and Organizational Effectiveness for Trees Forever.
-Paula and her husband, Dana, have three children and two grandchildren.
+Paula has three children and four grandchildren.
 In her spare time, Paula enjoys singing and volunteering in the community.
 She considers herself a lifelong learner.
 Passionate about nonprofits, Paula’s excited to be back in the education and human services fields.

 While studying for a B.A. in music at the University of Iowa, Katie accepted an Honors Fellowship in the Writing Center, where she discovered a love for tutoring.
 That led to teaching English Language Acquisition at Kirkwood Community College.
 Katie joined CMC in January 2016 and is excited to be part of an organization that empowers students by building their knowledge and skills.
 In her free time, Katie plays bass guitar, sings, and volunteers as a sound tech at Legion Arts’ CSPS Hall.